earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/work-with-paths-in-python/2019-09-17-work-with-paths-in-python-03-file-dir-string-manipulation.md

 For example, you can search for numbers 2-7 with `[2-7]` but you would not be able to search for numbers `[2-14]` because `14` is more than one character.

-Notice below that the search does work correctly because `[2001-2003]` are more than one character.
+Notice below that the search does not work correctly because `[2001-2003]` are more than one character.

 {:.input}
 ```python